 Geranium (Pelargonium Graveolens) Geranium oil works strongly to help balance hormones, and is also a relaxant (good for cramps), anti-inflammatory (good for those with Hashimoto’s), and stimulates the liver and pancreas.
 Since the liver does a lot of the good work in converting T4 hormone into T3 – vital for those on thyroxine – this is a big bonus.

 Sandalwood (Santalum Spicatum/Album) This oil stimulates the pineal and pituitary glands to enhance meditiation and calm stress.
 It is also thought to help balance the metabolism, which is the hypothyroid patient’s ultimate goal.

-Tansy(Tanacetum Vulgare) This oil is an anti-inflammatory and it also improves circulation, which is great for treating those hands and feet.
+Tansy(Tanacetum Vulgare) This oil is an anti-inflammatory and it also improves circulation, which is great for treating those cold hands and feet.
 It is also said to cleanse the lymphatic system, which is important for those with Hashimoto’s.
 Use the oil or the herb in teas and cooking.

 Sage (Salvia Officinalis) This essential oil works wonders on the mind, helping to relieve depression and lift any sense of mental fatigue.

 Vetiver (Vetiveria Zizaniodes) This oil has a deliciously fresh smell, and has powerful anti-spasmodic and anti-inflammatory properties.
 Interestingly, it has “warming” properties too, so should help with the low body temperature so common to people with hypothyroidism.